Australian Government Bank Guarantee: Which banks are included?

 Your deposit up $250,000 in a licensed Australian bank is protected by the Australian government.
 Here's how the bank deposit guarantee works, including when your money isn't covered under the scheme.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-The Australian Government guarantees deposits up to $250,000 in Authorised Deposit-taking Institutions (ADIs) such as banks (including online and digital banks), building societies or credit unions.
+The Australian Government guarantees deposits up to $250,000 in Authorised Deposit-Taking Institutions (ADIs) such as banks (including online and digital banks), building societies or credit unions.
 This means that if something happens to the bank or the bank goes bankrupt, this money is guaranteed by the government and financial regulator APRA to be paid back to you.

 - AMP Bank Ltd

 - Australia and New Zealand Banking Group Limited

 - Bank of Melbourne

 - Community CPS Australia Limited (trading as Beyond Bank Australia)

 - Heritage Bank Limited